Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs: Introduction

 Furthermore, the convergence rate is another fundamental problem of the NIS \eqref{eq:lmmiter} for solving the outer minimization in the two-level local optimization problem \eqref{eq:minimax}.
-As shown in the NIS \eqref{eq:lmmiter}, the steepest descent direction $d_k^{SD}=-g_k=-\nabla E(p(v_k))$ was chosen as a descent direction in all existing LMM algorithms.
+As shown in the NIS \eqref{eq:lmmiter}, the steepest descent direction $d_k^{SD}=-g_k=-\nabla E(p(v_k))$ was chosen as a descent direction in all existing LMM algorithms since 2001.
 As a result, they have certain limitations in terms of convergence rate.
-It is well known that, in line search algorithms for unconstrained optimizations in Euclidean spaces, there are many iterative directions that have better performance than the steepest descent direction, such as the conjugate gradient (CG) direction and the quasi-Newton direction, which usually have rapid convergence rates.
-Therefore, designing an improved iterative scheme of the form as \eqref{eq:lmmiter} by replacing the steepest descent direction $d_k^{SD}=-g_k$ by other more efficient descent directions $d_k\in H$ for the outer minimization process will be beneficial to improve the numerical performance and convergence rate of the LMMs' family.
+It is well known that, in line search algorithms for unconstrained optimizations in Euclidean spaces, there are many choices of descent directions that may have better performance than the steepest descent direction, such as the conjugate gradient (CG) direction and the quasi-Newton direction, which usually have rapid convergence rate.
+Therefore, in this paper we try to design some improved iterative schemes of the form as \eqref{eq:lmmiter} by replacing the steepest descent direction $d_k^{SD}=-g_k$ by other more efficient descent directions $d_k\in H$ for the outer minimization process to improve the numerical performance and convergence rate of the LMMs' family.
+We note that the CG and quasi-Newton methods in optimization theory are often used in combination with some Wolfe-Powell line search strategy \cite{Powell1976,W1969SIAMRev,W1971SIAMRev} that consists of the Armijo condition and a curvature condition.
+In fact, such a curvature condition on the step-size is particularly important for both algorithm implementation and convergence analysis of the CG and quasi-Newton methods.